 Hopefully, this post will help you decide the best option for you.
 I’ve just started using DevCNC Foam and will follow up later with a more in-depth article.
 When we decide to build a CNC foam cutter we tend to concentrate on the hardware but over the years of foam cutting, I’ve found this may not be the best option

 Software is where you’ll spend the bulk of your time.
 So I would suggest you think about the type of projects you want to make and then match that to the software and then the hardware.

-CNC foam cutting is not as precise as CNC routing so you don’t need to spend a fortune of super-accurate hardware.
-I have printed out profiles of wings and fuselages sections and then overlaid the cut part on the drawing and to the naked eye, they line up perfectly.
+CNC foam cutting doesn’t not as precise as a CNC routing/milling machine so you don’t need to spend a fortune of super-accurate hardware.
+I have printed out profiles of wings and fuselages sections and then overlaid them on the foam cut part and to the naked eye, they line up perfectly.